Listen to excerpts from another performance of the piece in this concert:

-Saturday 14th March 2018, 7.30pm
+Saturday 21st March 2020, 7.30pm

 St Andrew's Hall

 Norwich Philharmonic Orchestra and Chorus, conducted by David Dunnett